snykk/learn-blockchain/README.md

 - **Message Types**: Support for blockchain, block, transaction, ping/pong messages
 - **Network Server**: Each node can run as a server to accept connections

+### 18. Smart Contracts

+Executable contracts deployed on the blockchain:
+- **Contract Types**: Support for Simple Storage, Token (ERC-20 like), Escrow, and Voting contracts
+- **Contract Deployment**: Deploy contracts with unique addresses derived from deployer and block index
+- **Contract Execution**: Execute contract functions with arguments and value
+- **Contract State**: Persistent state storage for each contract
+- **Contract Registry**: Central registry to manage all deployed contracts
+- **Contract Calls**: Transactions can include contract call data to interact with smart contracts
+- **State Management**: Each contract maintains its own state that persists across calls

 ## Example Output

 The program will display: